 He is also the co-developer of Ending the Game, a non-coercive curriculum designed to educate and empower sex trafficking victims to leave pimps and traffickers.

-Steven Hassan is currently pursuing a doctorate at Fielding University to do quantitative research on the factors of control that characterize undue influence.
+Steven Hassan earned his doctorate at Fielding University doing quantitative research on the factors of control that characterize undue influence.
 He published his first peer-reviewed journal article in Ethics, Medicine and Public Health (2019) 8,97-107 in Elsevier Masson France and available at sciencedirect.com.
-His faculty supervisor is Dr. Judy Stevens-Long.
+His faculty supervisor was Dr. Judy Stevens-Long.
 Steven Hassan is an active member of The Program in Psychiatry and the Law (PIPATL), a think tank at the Massachusetts Mental Health Center, a teaching hospital of Harvard Medical School.

 Dr. Michael Commons, research director for PIPATL invited Steven Hassan to create a DARE division, Freedom from Undue Influence, in order to help facilitate this research.

 Steven Hassan’s work has received praise from academic luminaries such as Robert Jay Lifton, Philip Zimbardo, Robert Cialdini, Anthony Pratkanis as well as clinical experts such as Daniel Brown, Judith Herman, Mary McCarthy and others.